shemlock/daily-planner/README.md

 ## Features

- * Shows users the current date in the header
+ * Displays the current day at the top of the calender when a user opens the planner.
+ * Presents timeblocks for standard business hours (9am to 5pm) when the user scrolls down.
- * Allows users to add tasks and events for each hour of the workday (9am to 5pm)
+ * Allows users to add tasks and events for each hour of the workday when they click a work block.
- * User can save these tasks and events to local storage by clicking the save button
+ * User can save tasks and events to local storage by clicking the save button for that work block.
- * Saved tasks and events will be available after page refreshes
+ * Saved tasks and events will be available after page refreshes.
  * Hours are colour coded.
- * Hour past are grey, current hour is red and future hours are green.
+ * Hours past are grey, current hour is red and future hours are green.

 ## How to Contribute
 N/A